 Sky Channel became Sky One in August 1989

 Good Morning Scandinavia was only fragile of what Sky Channel delivered.
-But it is an icon, because at the time it was showing in Scandinavia.
+But it is an icon because at the time it was showing in Scandinavia.
 It was the only breakfast show in Scandinavia.
 It would also take years before Swedish TV4 would get it, and even more for the other national and private held channels in Scandinavia.
 So!
 Even not the best production at that time, it was something pretty unique for Scandinavia and that’s the reason for me to write about it.
 Sky Channel was my childhood and now I am glad that I can share it with you.

 More problems for Rupert Murdoch in 2017

 It seems like this man never ends the story of issues.
 Now he wants 21st Century Fox to be able to buy rest of Sky???
 The British satellite and news giant.
 The takeover seems to have raised big criticism in Britain, where himself already holds several media interests.
 When will this man stop!?
 Creating brilliant ideas, then shutting them down or buy out stuff without putting quality at the first marketing line.
-I guess that if you want to play dirty, be rich and make many disslike you.
-Then you will have lots of cache,.. but then is that a life?
+I guess that if you want to play dirty, be rich and make many dislike you.
+Then you will have lots of caches,.. but then is that a life?